Afghan Army: Collapse to Taliban in 2021 and reorganization

-Following the withdrawal of NATO troops from Afghanistan in the summer of 2021, in addition to a rapid offensive conducted by the Taliban, the Afghan National Army largely disintegrated, due to devastatingly low morale and massive corruption, with large numbers of ANA soldiers abandoning their posts or surrendering en masse to the Taliban, allowing the Taliban to capture large quantities of US-provided military equipment, vehicles and aircraft.
-Soon, all the regional forces of the ANA had dissolved, with the exception of the 201st Corps and the 111th Capital Division, both of which were headquartered in Kabul, which was now surrounded by the Taliban.
+United States and other remaining NATO troops withdrew from Afghanistan in the summer of 2021.
+Couple with a rapid offensive conducted by the Taliban, the Afghan National Army then largely disintegrated, with large numbers of ANA soldiers abandoning their posts or surrendering en masse to the Taliban.
+This allowed the Taliban to capture large quantities of US-provided military equipment, vehicles and aircraft.

+Prevalent corruption and low morale among Afghan troops were attributed as reasons to the collapse.

+In August 2021, after the Taliban captured the Afghan capital Kabul and other major cities, US President Joe Biden stated that the "Afghan military collapsed, sometimes without trying to fight," and that "we [the United States of America] gave them every tool they could need."
+In an Al Jazeera editorial Abdul Basit wrote that the forces "preferred to save their lives by surrendering to the Taliban under its amnesty offers".
+NATO Secretary-General Jens Stoltenberg stated that Afghan government forces "fought bravely," but "ultimately, the Afghan political leadership failed to stand up to the Taliban and to achieve the peaceful solution that Afghans desperately wanted."
+International Security Assistance Force trainers additionally called the Afghan military "incompetent and unmotivated."

+Soon, all the regional forces of the ANA had dissolved, with the exception of the 201st Corps and the 111th Capital Division, both of which were headquartered in Kabul, which had been surrounded by the Taliban.
 On 15 August 2021, the Taliban entered the outskirts of Kabul from multiple directions, beginning the fall of Kabul.
 On the same day, President Ashraf Ghani fled the country to Dubai.
 It was reported that ANA soldiers were fleeing to neighbouring countries in droves, some on foot and others onboard Afghan Air Force aircraft.
 At 8:55 pm local time, Taliban forces seized the Arg and raised their flag, soon afterwards declaring the restoration of the Islamic Emirate of Afghanistan.

 Following the fall of Kabul, the remaining forces of the ANA either deserted their posts or surrendered to the Taliban.
 Some remnants of the ANA regrouped in the Panjshir Valley, where they joined the anti-Taliban National Resistance Front of Afghanistan.
 Around 500–600 remaining Afghan troops, made up mostly of Afghan Commandos, were reported to have refused to surrender to the Taliban in Kabul, and instead joined up with US forces in at Kabul International Airport, helping them secure the outer perimeter of the airport during the evacuation in August 2021.
 According to Pentagon spokesman John Kirby, the US will evacuate these remaining Afghan troops to safety if they wish to leave Afghanistan when the evacuation operation ends.

-Since the Taliban took control, there has been more than 100 former Afghan security forces who either disappeared, or were extrajudicially executed.
+Since the Taliban took control, there has been more than 200 former Afghan security forces who either disappeared, or were extrajudicially executed.
 These figures only cover four provinces, meaning the real number of former Afghan security forces disappearing or being executed may be much higher.
 Taliban soldiers have hunted down former Afghan security forces in the aftermath of the withdrawal.